For surgeons and clinicians

 When should I submit the forms?
 To whom?

 Please batch forms and return to us on a monthly basis (at minimum).
-Please use the self-addressed envelopes provided in the sites folder for this purpose.
+Please contact your ABDR research officer for assistance with form completion or returns, such as setting up secured transfer protocol.

 What is the estimated length of the data collection?